Aftercare

 ➢ Avoid direct sunlight.
 If you must go in the sun, use a high SPF sunscreen on your tattoo.

 ➢ Do not pick, itch or scratch the tattoo throughout the healing process.
-This can lead to infection and scarring.
+This can lead to scarring and and infection in some cases.

 ➢ Do not use a tanning bed for at least a month.